katieasmith/LOLA-Processing/README.md

 # LOLA Processing
-This codebase is used for downloading and processing LOLA RDRs to get spacecraft clock, altitude, longitude, latitude, and detector ID for non-flagged measurements, as well as the spacecraft clock, longitude, latitude, and detector ID for all measurements regardless of flag.
+This codebase is used for downloading and processing LOLA RDRs to get .gzip files containing spacecraft clock, altitude, longitude, latitude, and detector ID.
+Altitude values are not saved for flagged measurements.

 rdr2tab is from the LOLA RDR Software provided by the LOLA Science Team.